|

 Alcmaeon of Croton: He is the first to locate intelligence in the brain.
 And then asks, if I can move my body by my own agency, how far does this power extend? – all the way to immortality?

 Anaximenes of Miletus: We confront a world of endless change.
 How does something change, often predictably, into another?
 Is there order beneath flux?
-This is the first major attempt to explain nature as a continuous process.
+This is the first major attempt to explain nature as continuous process.

 Pythagoras: The divinity of number governs reality, harmonizing cosmos and soul.
 What if the fabric of truth, ethics, and human essence could all be understood through number, proportion, and harmony?